 Let us be amazed, instead, at how much Jesus loves us, how much suffering Jesus chose to put Himself through in order to rescue us from sin and death.
+Let us more fully appreciate his healing wounds.
 Let us be amazed at how very much He wants to heal us, for:

 By His wounds you have been healed.

 The saints, mystics and scientists quoted in these pages are:

 - St. Alphonsus de Liguori (1696-1787), Bishop and Doctor of the Church.

 - Sr. Anne Catherine Emmerich (1774-1824), visionary and stigmatist.

 - Sr. Teresa Neumann (1898-mid 1900s), visionary and stigmatist.

 - Msgr.
 Julio Ricci (present, Rome), expert on the Holy Shroud of Turin who has spent 30 years investigating every tiny mark on the Shroud.